wimmer-k/MLISA/README.md

 # MLISA - Machine Learning for LISA

 **MLISA** is a simulation and analysis toolkit developed for the **LISA** project (*LIfetime measurements with Solid Active targets*).
-It is designed to generate and prepare data from active target detectors for use in machine learning workflows, particularly for identifying reaction layers, estimating energy loss, and supporting lifetime analysis.
+It simulates beam particles passing through stacked active target layers, optionally undergoing nuclear reactions and depositing energy.
+The data is structured for direct use in machine learning models to analyze where (and later what) reactions occur.

 This framework simulates particle interactions in layered solid targets, models detector resolution effects, and produces clean, structured outputs for analysis or ML training.

+MLISA consists of modular Python scripts for data generation, simulation, visualization, and machine learning analysis.

 ---

 ##  Features

 - Physics-driven simulation (relativistic energy loss)
-- Configurable particle types, layer thicknesses, and beam properties
+- Configurable particle type, beam velocity distribution, and layer stack
-- Layer-specific energy smearing (Gaussian)
+- Layer-specific energy smearing (Gaussian resolution)
+- CLI tools with YAML config support
-- YAML-configurable CLI for data generation
+- Rich visualization options for quality control
-- Metadata logging and automatic output structuring
+- Benchmarking and evaluation of ML models
-- Structured `.csv` output, ready for ML training or analysis
+- Structured `.csv` and `.yaml` outputs with metadata
-- Model benchmarking via a separate CLI tool

 ---